ion-training/terraform-kitchen-docker-ec2/README.md

 └── variables.tf
 #
 ```
+# Create additional tests

-More tests can be added under controls directory.
+More tests can be added under controls directory. \
 Feel free to copy and modify the operating_system_spec.rb.

 # How to run tests